 Use our interactive map of the Historic Environment and Conservation in Newcastle for more information.

 - You can zoom in and out to get a closer look of the area you're interested in.
 Click-and-drag or use the arrow keys to move the move around.
-Click a site on the map to display a pop-up box with more information on it and a link to Historic England's webpage.
-There is an option in the top right corner of the map to switch the aeriel photography on and off, and to choose which layers to switch on and off.
+Click on the building for more information and a link to the Historic England website.
+There is an option in the top right corner of the map to switch the aerial photography on and off, and to choose which layers to switch on and off.

 What effect does statutory listing have?

 Listing gives a building statutory protection against unauthorised demolition, alteration and extension.
 The list flags the significance of an asset so that its future management can enhance its contribution to local, regional and national life.
-To carry out alterations to a Listed Building Listed Building Consent (LBC) is usually required.
+To carry out alterations to a Listed Building, Listed Building Consent (LBC) is usually required (see above).

 Listing is an integral part of the system for managing change to our environment through the planning process administered by local planning authorities and the Office of the Deputy Prime Minister.